giusepperaso/structura.js/docs/edge-cases.md

 })

 // this does not work well because the new object
-// will remain with a proxy attached via its prop! const newState3 = produce(state, (draft) => {
+// will remain with a proxy attached via its prop const newState3 = produce(state, (draft) => {
     const first = draft[0]
     const newObj = { prop: first }